powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

 ## Remedial actions

-Only defined topological remedial action can be used by Metrix.
-They are defined per contingency in an third file with the following syntax.\
-On the first line is the keyword `NB` followed by the number of remedial actions defined, eg :
+Only defined topological remedial actions can be used by Metrix.
+They are defined per contingency in an third file with the following syntax.
+On the first line is the keyword `NB` followed by the number of remedial actions defined, eg:
 ```text
 NB;5;
 ```
-Then each line will define a remedial action with :
+Then each line will define a remedial action with:
 ```text
 CONTINGENCY_NAME;ACTIONS_COUNT;EQUIPMENT1_ACTION;...;
 ```
 where "EQUIPMENT1_ACTION" being the id of a branch or bus coupling.
 The default action is to open the related breakers.
-To close a line the `+` sign must be preppended to the branch id.
+To close a line the `+` sign must be prepended to the branch id.

-Remedial action can be limited to specific branch constraints with :
+Remedial action can be limited to specific branch constraints with:
 ```text
 CONTINGENCY_NAME | BRANCH_CONSTRAINT_1 | ... ;ACTIONS_COUNT;EQUIPMENT1_ACTION;...;
 ```